stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 ---

-### FREQ-22 - Reporting (Citizen Job Goal based on Current Occupation)
+### FREQ-22 - Reporting (Citizen Goal Job based on Location)

-City managers SHOULD be able to view a report on aggregated data of selected job goals of citizens based on their current occupation.
+City managers SHALL be able to view a report on aggregated data of citizens' selected job goals based on their locations.

 #### System Requirements

 FREQ-22.1
-: The system SHALL retrieve both current occupation and selected goal job data of citizens from the existing database.
+: The system SHALL retrieve both location and selected goal job data of citizens from the existing database.

 FREQ-22.2
-: The system SHALL aggregate job goals and current occupation data of citizens.
+: The system SHALL aggregate job goals and location data of citizens.

 FREQ-22.3
-: The system SHALL generate reports which include statistics of the aggregated data such as the quantitative and qualitative data of job goals for a given occupation and vice versa.
+: The system SHALL generate reports which include statistics of the aggregated data such as the quantitative and qualitative data of job goals for a given location and vice versa.

 FREQ-22.4
-: The system SHALL generate a heatmap based on the aggregated job goals data by occupation.
+: The system SHALL generate a heatmap based on the aggregated job goals data by location.

 FREQ-22.5
 : The system SHALL provide city managers with access to these reports through a dedicated dashboard.

 FREQ-22.6
-: The system SHALL allow city managers to filter and sort the aggregated data by different job goals and current occupation categories.
+: The system SHALL allow city managers to filter and sort the aggregated data by different job goals and location categories.

 FREQ-22.7
 : The system SHALL ensure data privacy by anonymizing individual citizens' data in the aggregated reports.